 Legal aspects and problems of administration at the federal, state and local levels.
 791. Readings in Public Administration (3) Cr/NC Prerequisites: Public Administration 600 and advancement to candidacy.
 Selected readings in the literature of public administration.
 792. Problem Analysis (3) Analytical treatment of selected problems in Public Administration.
 Review of methods for investigation and reporting of data.
-Consideration of problems in preparation of projects or 796.
-Internship in Public Administration (3-12) Cr/NC Prerequisite: Consent of instructor.
+Consideration of problems in preparation of projects or thesis.
+796. Internship in Public Administration (3-12) Cr/NC Prerequisite: Consent of instructor.

 Students will be assigned to various government agencies and will work under joint supervision of agency heads and the course instructor.
 Participation in staff and internship conferences.
 Admission by consent of instructor.
-The 12 units of 796 will be exempt from the University's requirement that courses graded Ct/ NC be limited to 30 percent of units for the master's degree.
+Maximum credit twelve units.
+The 12 units of 796 will be exempt from the University's requirement that courses graded Cr/ NC be limited to 30 percent of units for the master's degree.
 797. Research in Public Administration (3) Cr/NC/SP Prerequisite: Consent of Director, Public Administration and Urban Studies.
 Research in one of the areas of public administration.
 Maximum credit six units applicable to a master's degree.
 798. Special Study (1-3) Cr/NC/SP Prerequisite: Consent of staff, to be arranged with the Director and instructor.
 Individual study.
 Maximum credit six units applicable to a master's degree.
 799A.
-Thesis (3) Cr/NC/SP Prerequisites: An officially appointed thesis committee and advancement to candidacy.
-Preparation of a project or thesis for the master's degree.
+Thesis (3) Cr/NC/SP Prerequisites: An officially appointed thesis committee and advancement to candidacy Preparation of a project or thesis for the master's degree.
 799B.
-Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP Registration required in any semester or term following assignment of SP in Course 799A in the student wild a seminary semester or term following assignment of SP in Course 799A in the student wild a seminary s which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.
+Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
+Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the university; also student must be registered in the course when the completed thesis is granted final approval.
 GRADUATE COURSES IN CITY PLANNING 610.
 Seminar in Urban Planning (3) Introductory seminar to the Master of City Planning Program, focusing on the planner's perspective of urban problems and goal formation.
-620. Seminar in Urban Planning Methodologies (3) Prerequisite recommended: City Planning 610.
+620. Seminar In Urban Planning Methodologies (3) Prerequisite recommended: City Planning 610.
 Procedures and analytical techniques for advanced urban planning analysis.
 625. Quantitative Techniques in Urban Planning (6) Three lectures and nine hours of laboratory.

 Prerequisities: City Planning 610 and Public Administration 604.
-Contemporary techniques and methodologies of planning analysis; a practicum emphasizing survey research, environmental impact techniques; case studies in demographic and 630.
-Seminar in Urban Planning Implementation (3) Prerequisite recommended: City Planning 620.
+Contemporary techniques and methodologies of planning analysis; a practicum emphasizing survey research, environmental impact techniques; case studies in demographic and economic analysis.
+630. Seminar in Urban Planning Implementation (3) Prerequisite recommended: City Planning 620.